Table of Contents

 • Place rolls cut side up in the prepared pan.
 Bake for 17–20 minutes.

-• While rolls are baking, mix all frosting ingredients together in a large bowl, starting with 3 tablespoons milk and adding more as needed to reach a spreadable consistency.
+• While the rolls are baking, mix all frosting ingredients in a large bowl, starting with 3 tablespoons of milk and adding more as needed to reach a spreadable consistency.

 • When rolls come out of the oven, immediately spread a layer of frosting on warm rolls.
 Add another layer of frosting once cooled.